Image Processing

 2. Learn to take Flats!!!

-1. New Flats every time you change the image train
+1. New Flats every time you change the image train, rotate your camera or really, just breathe wrong.

 2. Expose until you are in the 18,000 to 24,000 count range

 Though I started out trying to capture up to 6 targets a night (a typical beginner’s mistake), you simply cannot do justice to more than one or two images a night.
-I currently shoot one image over two nights.
+I currently shoot one image over many nights but that is the luxury of a remote setup like Starfront.
 The gains in SNR are more than worth it.
 And besides, I am not giving up the hobby any time soon so what's the rush.

 Let’s spend some quality time talking about Flats (now would be a great time to slip over to the frig for a favorite libation; don’t worry, I’ll still be here when you get back).
 Again, on my “Learnings” page I show what happens if you do not use them.
 Flats cure two important flaws, vignetting at the edges of the image (actually a rather minor annoyance that can be remedied in other ways) and dust donuts marring the frame (a major headache that can ruin a set of otherwise excellent images).
 You can live without them, though using that logic, you can live without Dark frames as well.
 But if you are serious about getting everything you can out of your images, you really need to master this skill (and really, it’s not all that painful).

 There are a lot of articles that deal with Flats but they did more to confuse me than to explain how to take Flats competently.
 More than likely my fault, but they often got lost in the science and not the process.
 They also tend to focus on the mysteries of Sky Flats.
 I am certain there are those who have mastered the technique and love Sky Flats, but they really require a level of art that is beyond me.
 I use the mechanical solution instead.
 I started by building my own contraption, using opaque “milk carton” plastic and a shielded hanging work lamp.
-I then built a Flat box using the design shown in the fabulous book by Richard Berry and James Burnell called the Handbook of Astronomical Image Processing.
-(As an aside, if you really want to understand the theory and physics behind astronomical imaging, this is the book to get and study.
-I am currently rereading it for about the fourth time.
-And, as an added bonus, you get a very nice processing program, AIPN4WIN, free.
-It’s a combination you should not pass up.
-You can find it on the Willmann-Bell website).
+Now there are lots of mechanized flat panels that fit right on the end of your scope.
+I use a product from WandererAstro, but there are lots of options.

 Next up, Part II - Image Pre-Processing